hphelion/documentation/network-quickstart.md

 6. On the **Subnet** tab, enter the subnet name
 	<br><img src="media/network-fields-2.png"  alt="" />

-7. In the **Network Address** field enter a network address in Classless Inter-Domain Routing (CIDR) format: 192.168.0.0/24.
+7. In the **Network Address** field enter a network address range for the subnet in Classless Inter-Domain Routing (CIDR) format, for example: 192.168.0.0/24.

 8. In the **IP Version** field, select IPv4 or IPv6, as appropriate.

 9. Leave the **Gateway IP** field blank to use the default value for the gateway IP address; for example, 192.168.0.1 for 192.168.0.0/24.

+10. To disable the network gateway for this network, select  **Disable Gateway**.
+You will not be able to connect this network to the router if the gateway is disabled.

-6. Click **Next**.
+11. Click **Next**.

-10. On the **Subnet Details** tab, select Enable DHCP to.
+11. On the **Subnet Details** tab, DHCP is enabled by default.
+If you do not want to use the DCHP server on this subnet, clear the **Enable DHCP** option.
 	<br><img src="media/network-fields-3.png"  alt="" />

-11. To create an allocation pool, enter the starting and ending IP addresses you want for your subnet in the text entry fields, in the format `192.168.1.10,192.168.1.120`.
+12. To create an allocation pool, enter the starting and ending IP addresses you want for your subnet in the text entry fields, in the format IP_ADDR,IP_ADDR.
+For example: `192.168.1.10,192.168.1.120`.

-12. To create a DNS Nameserver, enter the `IP Address` you want for your subnet in the text entry field.
+13. To create a DNS Nameserver, enter the `IP Address` you want for your subnet in the text entry field.

-13. To create host routes, enter the `Destination CIDR` and `Next Hop` you want for your subnet in the text entry fields.
+14. To create host routes, enter the `Destination CIDR` and `Next Hop` you want for your subnet in the text entry fields.

-14. Click **Create**.
+15. Click **Create**.

 To see a graphic display of your network setup, click **Network Topology** under **Manage Network** in the left-hand navigation.{#ConnectNetwork}